Brandon-Rozek/website/content/projects/_index.md

 ---
 title: Projects
 ---

-his page lists projects that I've done over 5 years ago.
-These descriptions were brought over from my older website.
+This hidden page lists projects that I have done over 5 years ago.
+This was mostly ported over from the older version of my website.

 [MathIO](mathio)